philzook58/philzook58.github.io/_posts/2022-04-19-dwarf-patching.md

 Reaching definitions analysis seems useful in that if a definition in the code we're overwriting reaches the exit points of our patch, we need to replace it's value.
 If we aren't overwriting a reaching definition, we need to instead _preserve_ values that occur in both available at the beginning of the patch and live at the end of the patch, possibly by spilling.

 Basically, we could probably use any analysis you can hand us profitably.

+Note, I consider this entire section to be vague and incomplete.
+Please help.

 # Extensions to DWARF